India's Gujarat state braces for most severe cyclone in over two decades | Science-Environment

 India's Gujarat state braces for most severe cyclone in over two decades

-India's largest private port at Mundra suspended operations for the day, an official there told Reuters.
-Authorities are also concerned about the state's Asiatic lions, an endangered species found only in the Saurashtra region of Gujarat where the cyclone is expected to inflict maximum damage.
+Authorities also fretted about the state's Asiatic lions, an endangered species found only in the Saurashtra region of Gujarat where the cyclone is expected to inflict the most damage.
 "There are around 40 lions in some patches in coastal Saurashtra, and we are monitoring them.
 Some lions have already moved to higher grounds.
-We are keeping fingers crossed, and praying the lions will be safe," Shyamal Tikadar, Principal Chief Conservator of Forests, Gujarat told Reuters.
-The 1998 cyclone that ravaged Gujarat killed at least 4,000 people and caused hundreds of millions of dollars in damage, media reported at the time.
+We are keeping fingers crossed, and praying the lions will be safe," Shyamal Tikadar, Principal Chief Conservator of Forests in Gujarat, told Reuters.

 Gujarat chief minister Vijay Rupani said all measures were being taken to deal with the situation.
 "These are special circumstances.
 The administration is busy with the COVID-19 challenges, and is now gearing up to deal with the impact of the cyclone," said Rupani.